hyperrhiz/jekyll-journal/README.md

 # Before you deploy

 - remove the file "corner.html" from the "includes" folder and remove the line "{% include corner.html %}" from "page.html" in the "layouts" folder.
 Otherwise you'll be stuck with that github logo.
 - if you're serving from the root of your directory, comment out the line "baseurl: /jekyll-journal" (line 37) from "config.yml".
-This is just in there so that github pages can figure out pathnames.
+This is just in there so that Github Pages can figure out pathnames in the demo.

+# Credits

+- thanks to [Jekyll](https://github.com/jekyll/jekyll) for creating such a fun system
+- thanks to [Jacob Heftmann](https://github.com/jheftmann/footnoted) for footnoted.js
+- thanks to [Tim Holman](https://github.com/tholman/github-corners) for github-corners